Jonap98/Jonap98/README.md

 ## About me
 - 💻 I'm a Software Engineer graduated from Instituto Tecnológico de Saltillo
-- 🚀 I'm a Flutter Developer
+- 🚀 I'm a Full stack Developer
 - 🔥 I'm currently learning NodeJs

 ### Languages and Tools: